 - Sprinkle the toasted side of the buns with some garlic powder and just a pinch of salt.

 - Serve the steaks topped with sauce on the toasted buns.
 Garnish with fresh basil and parmesan cheese, if desired.

-Divide the dough into 4 equal pieces.
+I used Schär gluten free hamburger buns to save time.
+You can use whatever buns you prefer.
+If you need a paleo option, my multi-purpose dough can easily be made into buns.
+Just be sure that your baking powder does not contain potato starch if you need this to be nightshade free: Divide the dough into 4 equal pieces.
 Roll each piece into a smooth ball and flatten to the diameter of a hamburger patty (they will rise in the oven).
 The trick is to make sure you don’t have any cracks or the dough will develop crevices when baked.
 Bake at 350ºF for 18-20 minutes.
 You will know they're done when a toothpick inserted into the center comes out clean.

 Other paleo options for buns are Portobello mushrooms or simply omit the buns altogether.

-Try adding some oregano to the no-mato sauce to make it taste more like a spaghetti or pizza sauce.
+Try adding some oregano to the no-mato sauce to make it taste more like a spaghetti sauce or pizza sauce.